The decision is in.

 What Was Decided on 2 June 2026

-• Modern award minimum wages increase by 4.75% from 1 July 2026
+Modern award minimum wages increase by 4.75% from 1 July 2026

-• National Minimum Wage rises to $26.44/hr or $1,004.90/week, crossing $1,000 per week for the first time
+National Minimum Wage rises to $26.44/hr or $1,004.90/week

-• Employees at C13 and C14 classification levels receive an extra 1.2% on top of the 4.75%, totalling approximately 5.95%
+Employees at C13 and C14 classification levels receive an extra 1.2% on top of the 4.75%, resulting in an approximate 5.95% increase

-• New minimum entry-level rate (C14): $978.10/week or $25.74/hr
+New minimum entry-level rate (C14): $978.10/week or $25.74/hr

-• Takes effect from the first full pay period on or after 1 July 2026
+Takes effect from the first full pay period on or after 1 July 2026

-• Directly affects around 2.8 million workers across Australia
+Directly affects around 2.8 million workers across Australia

 The Decision

-The 4.75% outcome is higher than the last two years (3.75% in 2024 and 3.5% in 2025) and above what most commentators were expecting.
+The 4.75% outcome is higher than the last two years (3.75% in 2024 and 3.5% in 2025) and above what most economists were expecting.
 It sits above the underlying inflation rate of 3.3% but below the headline CPI of 4.2% for April 2026.

 The Commission acknowledged that this increase does not fully restore the real value of wages lost by award-covered workers since 2021.
-Its stated aim was to ensure those workers are at least no worse off in real terms than they were on 1 July 2025.
+The stated aim was to ensure those workers are at least no worse off in real terms than they were on 1 July 2025.
 Given the current inflationary environment, the Commission determined that awarding a full real wage increase was not responsible in the circumstances.

 For most businesses with award-covered staff, 4.75% is the number to work with.
 For some employees, however, the actual increase is higher.
 That is covered in the next section.